j-m-mueller/Growth-Product-Estimator/README.md

 * S = substrate
 * P = product

-Please run the *demonstrator-notebook.ipynb* or execute *python main.py* for a demonstration.
+Please run the *etc/demonstrator-notebook.ipynb* or execute *python main.py* for a demonstration.

 Literature:
 * Jacques Monod.
 The Growth of Bacterial Cultures.
 Ann Rev Microbiol., 1949; 3:371.